Budibase/website/content/blog/data/make-an-app-from-excel-spreadsheets.md

 ### 4. Build your interfaces

-With our data layer configured, we can start building our app interfaces.
+With our data layer configured, we can start to customize your app interface.
 Now, of course, there’s a lot of potential for variation here.
 At least, the types of UIs you build will obviously depend on what you want to achieve.

 For replacing Excel spreadsheets, though, we can think in terms of a couple of broad categories.
 These include: